zkonstas/FoundYa/README.md

 FoundYa makes browsing the internet a social experience.
 FoundYa is a Chrome extension that connects users browsing similar web pages and enables them to chat with each other.

-The url each user visits is resolved to a categorical chatroom based on it's content using the Alchemy API](http://www.alchemyapi.com/) for URL Taxonomy.
-Users assigned to the same chatroom are connected and can immediately chat with each other.
+The url each user visits is resolved to a categorical chatroom based on its content using the [Alchemy API](http://www.alchemyapi.com/) for URL Taxonomy.
+Users assigned to the same chatroom are connected and can immediately start chatting with each other.

 ## Motivation / Use Cases